Metacommutation of Hurwitz primes: Metacommutation

-implies that replacing $P$ by a left associate has no effect on $P'$.
+As explained in the introduction, $P'$ is defined only up to left multiplication by a unit, and replacing $P$ by a left associate has no effect on $P'$.
 Therefore, metacommutation by any prime $Q$ of norm $q \neq p$ gives a permutation $\tau_Q$ of the $p+1$ primes lying above $p$.
 In the rest of the paper, we analyze this action.

 Note that replacing $Q$ by a right associate $Qu$ composes the permutation $\tau_Q$ with the permutation $\gamma_u$ sending $P$ to $Pu$, because

 which implies $\tau_{Qu} = \gamma_u \circ \tau_Q$.
 Similarly,